yashojha87/atlassian-mcp-server/packages/bitbucket/README.md

 Note: Set `BITBUCKET_HOST` variable only to domain + port without protocol (e.g., `your-instance.atlassian.net`).
 The https protocol is assumed.

+Alternatively, you can use `BITBUCKET_API_BASE_PATH` instead of `BITBUCKET_HOST` to specify the complete API base URL including protocol (e.g., `https://your-instance.atlassian.net/rest`).
+Note that the `/api/latest/` part is static and added automatically in the code, so you don't need to include it in the `BITBUCKET_API_BASE_PATH` value.

 ## Features

 - Access repository information